Photo by: Gina Coleman/WeedmapsImage lightbox

 Kief

 Kief is loose trichome heads collected through screens or sifting boxes.
-Potency ranges from 20–60% THC depending on purity.
+Potency ranges from 20–60% THCA depending on purity.
 It's the least processed concentrate and the most accessible — no extraction lab required.
 Most consumers sprinkle it onto flower to boost strength rather than dab it directly.

 Image lightbox